Sontaku: English translations

 Expressions such as "surmise" and "read between the lines" have been suggested, but these do not quite capture the same nuance as the Japanese term.
 DeepL's Linguee database has proposed "surmise (about somebody's feelings)" as one possible translation.

-Linda Sieg has proposed that "following unspoken orders" is another choice that maybe apt.
+Linda Sieg has proposed that "following unspoken orders" is another choice that may be apt.
+"Anticipatory obedience" is another choice how to translate.